ericharding/blog/content/blog/InstallingFable/index.md

 +++
 title="F# and Fable Installfest 2019"
 date=2019-02-01
-draft=true
+draft=false
 +++

 Starting from scratch lets set up a development environment for F#.
 Following this will get you completely set up for command line tools, servers and web UI development.
 I will not be covering desktop or mobile development but you should know that F# also excels in those domains.

-I will go thorugh setting up Visual Studio Code because that's what I use.
+I will go through setting up Visual Studio Code because that's what I use.
 You could also use [Visual Studio](https://visualstudio.microsoft.com/) or [Jetbrains Rider](https://www.jetbrains.com/rider/).

 <!-- more -->